mcsadri/madlib-cli/README.md

   position within the template.
 - [X] After the resulting Madlib has been completed, provide the completed response back to the user in the command line.
-- [ ] Write the completed text (Example)to a new file on your file system (in the repo).
+- [X] Write the completed text (Example)to a new file on your file system (in the repo).
 Note: A smaller example file is included as well which can be handy when developing/testing.

 ### Testing Details

 - You are NOT required to test terminal input/output, AKA print and input functions.
-- However you ARE expected to have meaningful tests for your application.
+- However, you ARE expected to have meaningful tests for your application.
 - So how can we skip testing print and output functionality while still proceeding with confidence?
 - The resolution to that dilemma is to break down your code so that it is more easily testable.